SyncfusionExamples/EJ2-Document-Editor-Collaborative-Editing/Server side with distributed cache/Java/Using Redis/ReadMe.md

 # How to host the DocumentEditor service.

-Opening and saving documents from S3 bucket using PostgreSQL.
+Opening and saving documents using Redis.

 ## Maven Project